kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

      * https://www.cs.mcgill.ca/~cs251/ClosestPair/2-4trees.html
      * https://algorithmtutor.com/Data-Structures/Tree/2-3-4-Trees/
      *
-     * We reduce deletion of an internal node's key to deletion of a leaf node's key by swapping the deleted key
+     * We reduce deletion of an internal node's key to deletion of a leaf node's key by swapping the key to be deleted
-     * with its in-order successor and then deleting the key moved to its successor's prior position.
-To prevent deleting it from a two node, which
+     * with its in-order successor and then deleting the key from the leaf noden.
+To prevent deletion from a 2-node leaf, which
-     * would leave an empty node, as we descend we convert all 2-nodes to 3 or 4-nodes using the stratagies below.
+     * would leave an empty node (underflow), we convert all 2-nodes as we descend the tree to 3 or 4-nodes using the stratagies below.
      *
-     * If the key is an internal node, then its successor will be the minimum key in its first right subtree.
+     * If the key is an internal node, then its successor will be the minimum key of its first right subtree.
 To ensure that the successor of the
      * internal node is not a 2-node, we again convert all 2-nodes to 3- or 4-nodes as we descend.
      *
-     * Conversion Strategies:
+     * Conversion of 2-node has two cases:
+     * TODO: Make sure the deletion description matches that in ~/d/notes/tree234.rst.

-     * Case 1: If an adjacent sibling has 2 or 3 items (and the parent is a 3- or 4-node), we "steal" an item from sibling by
+     * Case 1: If an adjacent sibling has is a 3- or 4-node (so it has 2 or 3 items, respectively), and if the parent -- of which node????--is a 3- or 4-node,
-     * rotating items and moving subtree.
+     * we "steal" an item from sibling by rotating items and moving subtree.
 See slide #51 at www.serc.iisc.ernet.in/~viren/Courses/2009/SE286/2-3Trees-Mod.ppt
      *
      * Case 2: If each adjacent sibling (there are at most two) has only one item, we fuse together the two siblings, plus an item we bring down from parent (which we
      * know is not a 2-node), forming a 4-node and shifting all children effected appropriately.